Liberals take wait-and-see approach with federal budget

 The government promises to put $2.7-billion more into those training programs over six years, to change the employment-insurance act to broaden eligibility, and in addition, to make it easier for part-time and older students to get access to student loans – a package for more people to get new training when they’ve lost a job.

 It’s not yet clear what most of that will look like, as it depends on talks with the provinces.
-But it was possible, in part, because a lot of money comes from outside the budget per se: a big chunk will be financed by increasing EI premiums from $1.63 per $100 in wages to $1.68.
+But it was possible, in part, because a lot of money comes from outside the budget per se: a big chunk will be financed by increasing EI premiums to $1.68 per $100 in wages from $1.63.

 There was also a package of items to promote innovation and fast-growing sectors, including $125-million to develop a “Pan-Canadian” artificial-intelligence strategy, a pledge to fund venture capital, and so on.